osvaldourielfp/lang-graph-agent/README.md

 # LangGraph Agent Project

 A basic AI agent project built with LangGraph, designed as a learning resource for understanding LangGraph agents.
-This project demonstrates how to create a simple agent that can use tools, such as a weather query tool, while running entirely in Docker containers to avoid local dependency installations.
+This project demonstrates how to create a simple agent that can use tools, such as a weather query tool, using uv for fast Python dependency management.

 ## Features

 - **Simple Agent**: An AI agent that responds to user queries using LangGraph's `create_agent`.
 - **Tool Integration**: Includes a basic weather tool as an example of tool usage.
-- **Containerized**: Fully containerized with Docker and Docker Compose for easy setup.
+- **Fast Dependency Management**: Uses uv for quick and reliable Python package installation.
 - **OpenAI Integration**: Uses GPT-4o-mini for language model capabilities.

 ## Prerequisites

-- Docker (version 20.10 or later)
+- Python (version 3.12 or later)
-- Docker Compose (version 2.0 or later)
+- uv (for dependency management)
 - OpenAI API key (sign up at [OpenAI](https://platform.openai.com/) if you don't have one)

 ## Installation and Setup